What to do and expect in Nicaragua – basic information about Nicaragua and traveling here.

 Oh yeah, forgot to change your money?
 They accept US Dollars that are clean, unmarked and not torn as legal tender country wide.

 When expecting to spend US Dollars on the Caribbean coast (including the Corn Islands) be sure that your money is not ripped, torn or marked in any way.
-Most folks will not accept it if it is.
+Folks will not accept it if it is (unfortunately, neither can we as it is not considered “legal tender”).

 What vaccines should we have before we come to Nicaragua or Little Corn?